What is a Trainee Anaesthetist?

 Anaesthetists in New Zealand are among the most highly trained in the world.
 After six years of Medical School they are required to work at least a further two years as doctors in the hospital system.

-During their five years of training the trainee is rotated to time anaesthetising every surgical specialty, as well as being exposed to all areas of medicine.
+During their five years of training the trainee is rotated to anaesthetising every surgical specialty, as well as being exposed to all areas of medicine.
 Within the hospital they are among the most expert doctors at resuscitation.
 In rural hospitals they will be called to any emergency in the hospital.
 At larger hospitals they may be called to those emergencies requiring advanced airway support or anything that may require urgent surgery.
-They are skilled in all aspects involved in the stabilisation of acutely unwell patients and time training in Anaesthesia is generally necessary for all doctors working in Retrieval Medicine (Flying Doctors), Intensive Care or Emergency Medicine.
+They are skilled in all aspects in the stabilisation of acutely unwell patients and training in Anaesthesia is generally necessary for all doctors working in Retrieval Medicine (Flying Doctors), Intensive Care or Emergency Medicine.

 NZSA Trainee Membership